anslan/BGE_biomonitoring_wf/docs/3DNA_extraction_water.rst

    to the centre of the column membrane.
 6. Incubate for **10 min** at room temperature.
 Centrifuge at **6,000 x g for 1 min**.
 7. Repeat previous two steps above (5-6) using the same 1.5 mL tube to obtain maximum yield.
-8. Transfer **60 μL** eDNA extract to a 96-well plate (working plate) and archive the remaining at -20ºC or -80ºC.
+8. Transfer **50 μL** eDNA extract to a 96-well plate (working plate) and archive the remaining at -20ºC or -80ºC.
    Leave at least two empty wells per plate for the PCR negative control (PNC).
 9. Quantify the samples by spectrophotometry.
 Dilute samples with EB buffer into a new 96-well plate (if needed).

+Proceed with :ref:`amplicon library preparation <amplicon_library_preparation>`.

 ____________________________________________________